Maclenn77/pdf-explainer/README.md

 - **Upload PDF files**: Upload PDF files until 200MB size.
 PDF files should be programmatically created or processed by an OCR tool.
 - **Extract and split text**: Extract the content of your PDF files and split them for a better querying.
 - **Store in a client-side VectorDB**: GnosisPages uses ChromaDB for storing the content of your pdf files on vectors (ChromaDB use by default "all-MiniLM-L6-v2" for embeddings)
-- **Consult the info of your knowledge base": Ask questions to the Intelligent Assitant about the content of your knowledge base.
-The Langchain Agent will use the ChromaDB query functions as a tool.
+- **Consult the info of your knowledge base**: Ask questions to the Intelligent Assitant about the content of your knowledge base.
+The Langchain Agent will use ChromaDB query functions as a tool.

 ## Demo